Have you ever been called an amateur? It stings. It shouldn’t be.

 Synthesis

-These three dimensions of meaningful activity are not mutually exclusive.
+These three dimensions of meaningful activity are not separate.
 Professionals can have fun doing their work.
 Amateurs can deliver outstanding work.
 And both can be passionate.

-I think those opportunities are there, and I have turned to the Ikigai framework to help people with that.
-Ikigai combines what you love (amateur), what you’re good at and paid for (professional), and what the world needs (passionate).
+I think there are opportunities everywhere, and I have turned to the Ikigai framework to help people find them.
+Ikigai combines what you love, what you’re good at, what you get paid for, and what the world needs.